Lazerbeak12345/chaml/README.md

   like `Casting error: Cannot cast Char(`insert char here`) to Number` as it is value dependant.
   - `Number` duplicate of original num
-  - `Array` error thrown: `Casting error: Cannot cast Array to Number`
+  - `Array` If array is len of 1 and it is a number, then that number, else error thrown: `Casting error: Cannot cast Array to Number`
   - `String` If the string is what would pass for a valid in-line literal of any type (decimal, hex, etc.) then resolve it, elsewhise, throw:
   `Casting error: Cannot cast String(`insert string here`) to Number`
   - `Function` error thrown: `Casting error: Cannot cast Function to Number`
 - To `Array`
   - empty, array len of 0
-  - `Boolean` error thrown: `Casting error: Cannot cast Boolean to Array`
-  - `Char` error thrown: `Casting error: Cannot cast Char to Array`
+  - `Boolean` `"True"` if true, `"False"` if false.
+  - `Char` The char is turned into a string with len of 1
   - `Number` empty array of the length of that number.
+    - Optional 2nd arg: what to fill it with.
-If not enough memory, error thrown: `Casting error: Cannot cast Number(`insert num here`) to Array`
+    - If not enough memory, error thrown: `Casting error: Cannot cast Number(`insert num here`) to Array`
   - `Array` duplicate of origianl array
-  - `String` Array of chars of original string.
-  - `Function` error thrown: `Casting error: Cannot cast Function to Number
-- To `String`
-  - Empty, empty string.
-  - `Boolean` `"True"` if true, `"False"` if false.
-  - `Char` The char is turned into a string with len of 1
-  - `Number` Best representation of data as a string via `Number.toString()`
-  - `Array` if the array is only chars, convert it, elsewise, error thrown: `Casting error: Cannot cast non Char Array to String.`
-  - `String` duplicate of original string
-  - `Function` error thrown: `Casting error: Cannot cast Function to String`
+  - `Function` error thrown: `Casting error: Cannot cast Function to Array`
 - To `Function` all cases: return a function that returns the input, unless it is empty, then throw `Casting error: Function constructor takes 1 argument`